dcunited001/dcunited001.github.io/_drafts/2016-07-15-facets-of-greatness-understanding-the-political-system.md

 cosponsored bills left gasping for breath, suffocated by committee politics.
 It's just the way the system is.

-This friction actually promotes stability in the long term.
+#### This Friction Promotes Stability in the Long Term

 It makes a republic less susceptible to foreign influence, one of the biggest weaknesses of a democratic government with fairly open borders.
 This also prevents wild changes in policy implementations, were we ever to have a fickle populace.
 Frequent fluctuations and reversals in policy means that our economy, it's businesses and industries don't have time to adapt.
 Reforms are expensive, regardless of who supports them and regardless of whether they are justified and beneficial in the longterm.
 They are expensive in terms of implementation and in the cost to the economy.
 Businesses need to be able to project and prepare for policy changes.

-### Reform requires a movement (title)
+## Reform Requires Building a Movement

 Higher cost to reforms means that the people who want it most end up winning.
 To change something in this country, you have to get popular